harikrishna87/E-Commerce-Restaurant-Website/README.md

 ### Order Page:
 Displays all purchased items in a table format, providing an organized view of past orders.

-### User Profile:
-The avatar dropdown allows users to:
-- View their details.
-- Upload a profile picture for personalization.

 ## Installation
 1. Clone the repository: